mevdschee/php-wamp-observer/README.md

     killall php

-Now observe the stats:
+Now observe the metrics:

 http://localhost:4000/

+NB: The metrics are Prometheus compatible and follow the [OpenMetrics specification](https://github.com/OpenObservability/OpenMetrics/).

-Example stats:
+Example metrics:

     # HELP wamp_in_errors_seconds A summary of the wamp in errors.
     # TYPE wamp_in_errors_seconds summary